tobio-shoyo/voilet/README.md

 - [Saitama](https://github.com/AnimeKaizoku/SaitamaRobot) for anime modules and other stuffs.
 - [Kigyō](https://github.com/AnimeKaizoku/EnterpriseALRobot) for greetings modules.
 - [UserIndoBot](https://github.com/userbotindo/UserIndoBot) for any other stuffs.
-- Thanks to Everyone who has [contributed](https://github.com/IDN-C-X/ZeldrisRobot/graphs/contributors) to this Project!
+- Thanks to Everyone who has [contributed](https://github.com/AuraMoon55/Violet/graphs/contributors) to this Project!

 ## Projects!

 ```
-Zeldris is part of the [IDNCoder](https://github.com/IDN-C-X) project.
+Violet is part of the [Hunters Association](https://github.com/orgs/The-hunter-association) project.
 ```